victoroscar30/aeroexplorer/README.md

+### Exploratory Data Analysis (EDA) - `01_exploration.ipynb`

+Before designing the pipeline and database, a thorough understanding of the flight data is crucial. **The EDA phase aimed to uncover trends, distributions, and potential anomalies** within the data retrieved from the OpenSky API.
+Rather than focusing on raw numbers, the analysis emphasizes insights, motivations, and implications for the subsequent pipeline and database design.

+#### Objectives

+* **Acquire and Structure Data:** Get the raw flight data from the OpenSky Network API and transform it into a clean, structured pandas DataFrame for easy manipulation and analysis.

+* **Assess Data Quality:** Identify and document key data quality issues, such as missing values, physically impossible data points (e.g., negative altitudes), and measurement errors (e.g., unrealistic speeds or vertical rates).

+* **Handle Outliers:** Develop a strategy to address and either correct, flag, or remove anomalous data points that fall outside of realistic physical bounds.

+* **Visualize Key Distributions:** Create initial visualizations, such as the bar chart of flight origins, to gain a preliminary understanding of the data's characteristics and geographical distribution.

+* **Prepare Data for Further Analysis:** Ultimately, the objective is to clean and prepare the dataset so that it can be reliably used for more advanced analysis, such as building predictive models or deriving deeper insights.

+#### Key Analytical Steps
+1. **Data Ingestion and Transformation**
+The analysis begins by fetching raw data from the OpenSky Network API in a nested JSON format.
+This raw data is then processed and converted into a structured pandas DataFrame.
+This transformation is crucial as it organizes the data into a tabular format, which is essential for efficient data manipulation, filtering, and statistical analysis.
+This is accomplished by creating a pandas DataFrame named `df_final`.

+2. **Data Cleaning and Quality Assessment**
+The core of this initial analysis is to understand the quality of the data and identify any issues that could skew future results.
+Several key observations and actions were made:

+    * **Considering Missing Data:** Columns like `category` and `sensors` are noted for potential removal in a later data pipeline step due to a complete lack of usable data.This is a form of feature reduction, which simplifies the dataset and removes irrelevant noise.
+It's a standard practice to drop features with no variance or missing values.
+    * **Timestamp Conversion:** Raw Unix timestamps are converted into a human-readable datetime format, which is vital for any time-series analysis or for calculating time-based metrics like flight duration.
+    Outlier and Anomaly Detection: The analysis makes specific notes about identifying values that fall outside of a realistic physical range.

+    * **Altitude:** It notes that `baro_altitude` and `geo_altitude` can have small negative values.
+The correct approach is to **either set these to zero or filter them out, as negative altitude is physically impossible in this context.**

+    * **Vertical Rate:** The notebook points out extremely high or low values for `vertical_rate` (e.g., -165 m/s), indicating sensor error or data corruption.
+The proposed solution of **either capping the values within a realistic range (-30 to +30 m/s) or discarding them is a robust way to handle such outliers.**

+    * **Velocity:** The analysis flags velocities above ~320 m/s as potentially anomalous.
+This suggests a need for a deeper look into these specific data points to understand if they represent a valid, albeit rare, event (like a military jet) or are simply measurement errors.
+3. **Flight Behavior and Characteristics**

+    **Spatial Distribution:**
+The analysis examines the geographical spread of flight data.
+A bar chart of `origin_country` highlights where most active flights originate.

+    * **Objective:** Understand the global or regional concentration of flights.

+    * **Method:** Counting occurrences of each country in `origin_country` using `value_counts()`, then visualizing with a bar chart.

+    * **Takeaway:** Provides insight into dataset biases, indicating if certain regions dominate the data, which informs decisions for subsequent analyses or data supplementation.

+    **Temporal Distribution:**
+    Although not explicitly visualized, temporal analysis is prepared through timestamp conversion.

+    * **Objective:** Enable analysis of flight patterns over time, including peak activity periods.
+    * **Method:** Unix timestamps (`time_position`, `last_contact`) are converted to datetime format, allowing time-based calculations.
+    * **Takeaway:** Prepares the dataset for analyses like flight volume over time, flight duration, and lag between recorded events.

+    **Altitude, Velocity, and Vertical Rate:**
+    Key flight characteristics are explored to identify patterns and anomalies.

+    * **Objective:** Understand flight dynamics and detect unusual behaviors.
+    * **Method:** Scatter plots of `baro_altitude` vs `velocity` and `vertical_rate` vs `baro_altitude`; histograms of `vertical_rate`.
+    * **Takeaway**: Visualizations reveal normal flight profiles, highlight outliers, and provide context for further analysis or model validation.

+**Key Takeouts and Insights**

+* **Altitude:** Small negative values in baro_altitude and geo_altitude are physically impossible and should be rounded to 0.

+* **Vertical Rate:** Extreme values (e.g., -165 m/s) indicate sensor errors and should be discarded or capped to a realistic range (-30 to +30 m/s).

+* **Velocity:** Speeds above ~320 m/s are rare and should be reviewed as anomalies.

+* **Feature Reduction:** Columns with missing or irrelevant data (category, sensors, possibly squawk) can be removed to simplify the dataset.

+This data cleaning and quality assessment ensures the dataset is reliable and consistent.
+Handling missing values, converting timestamps, and addressing outliers in altitude, vertical rate, and velocity provide a strong foundation for accurate analysis and future pipeline automation.
+These steps not only improve the accuracy of subsequent analyses but also guide the design of the **data pipeline**, enabling more efficient, automated handling of incoming flight data.

+___
+### Pipeline

+___
 ### Database Modeling Decisions

 A critical aspect of this project is how flight data is stored, accessed, and maintained over time.
 Instead of relying on a single, ever-growing monolithic table, **we adopted a daily table strategy** to optimize performance, maintainability, and query simplicity.